 Diagnosing Chemical Sensitivity

-There is no definitive diagnostic test that is used to diagnose chemical sensitives.
+There is no definitive diagnostic test that is used to diagnose chemical sensitivities.
 Instead, doctors must rely on patient history and clinical assessment of patient symptoms.
-Patients are assessed in their physical and psychological reactions when exposed to the chemical in question.
+When exposed to the chemical in question, patients are assessed in their physical and psychological reactions.
 Documenting symptoms such as rashes, swelling of the lymph nodes, throat swelling, shortness of breath, heart rate, and blood pressure are key to diagnosing this invisible illness.

 Other diagnostic tests include: